 7. "Parent" means a natural or adoptive father or mother living in the same household as the eligible child.

 1.5 Eligibility for Elders and Adults with Disabilities

 1.5.1 Scope and Purpose

-This section identifies the chief eligibility pathways for persons 65 and older and 19 to 64 who are living with a disabling impairment - adults with disabilities.
+This section identifies the chief eligibility pathways for persons sixty-five (65) and older and nineteen (19) to sixty-four (64) who are living with a disabling impairment – adults with disabilities.

 1.5.2 EAD Eligibility Pathway – Low-income Elders and Adults with Disabilities